boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 # User Profile in the Bold BI

-This section explains how to view the profile, edit the profile details, edit the profile settings, set user notification preferences, view my permissions, connect sites, connect accounts, generate the access token for the logged-in user, and change the password for the user profile in Bold BI.
+This section explains how to view the profile, edit the profile details, edit the profile settings, set user notification preferences, view my permissions, connect sites, connect accounts, and change the password for the user profile in Bold BI.

 ## Profile details